edthedev/edthedev.github.io/blog/minetest/mods.md

 - The fastest and highest boots are very fast and very high.
 Inconveniently so, for both.
 I believe this is by design, because it's fun.
 - For best experience, use 2nd to highest tier of each boot.

+`MyDoors` adds lots of new types of doors.
+- Add secret doors that look like bookshelves, stone walls, and more!
+- Many admins will want one or more door mods, because `MineGame` includes only one plain-looking craftable door, by design.
+- Crafting recipes for most doors are comparatively expensive, due to requiring very specific stained woods.
+- For some players, ability to add secret doors is going to be their number one reason to try `MineTest`.

 `Ore Deposits` causes additional ore to spawn on cleared stone floors.
 - Makes ore resources renewable.
 - Prevents a stylish quary build from running out of useful ore.